mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 intimidation.
 The large bore of a combat shotgun is generally more likely to dissuade a potential opponent than a rifle, even though the latter is probable more lethal.
 Security and self-defence weapons are generally used at close range, where a one-shot knockdown is more important than potential lethality.
 Ease of carry is also a factor with personal defence weaponry.
-Handguns and mini-submachineguns are favoured by many users, but there are other options on the market.
+Handguns and mini-submachineguns are favored by many users, but there are other options on the market.

 One of several unusual handguns marketed by Ailene